bsantanad/dc-labs/challenges/second-partial/user-guide.md

 ```

 This will remove the user and the token from the _"database"_, this means that
-this user will loose all their images and it's token.
+this user will lose all their images, and it's token.
 The token will become
-invalid an will not longer be a valid token in the API
+invalid and will no longer be a valid token in the API

 ## Extra Notes

 If you try to run the endpoints with the wrong http method, you'll
 get a 404.
-If you try to call a none existing enpoint you'll be redirected to
+If you try to call a none existing endpoint you'll be redirected to
 index.